Order selection in GARMA models for count time series: a Bayesian perspective: Simulations

-The simulation results are shown in Table \ref{burn-inGAR1} and \ref{burn-inGAR2}.
-For each scenario, we present point estimates obtained as the average (Mean), median (Median), and standard deviation (sd) of the posterior distribution, along with the average HPD intervals, denoted by HPD, obtained by averaging the limits of the credible intervals.
-For each parameter, we included the frequency for which the CIs correctly identify the parameter as significant or not, according to the data generating process, denoted by \%cob.
-In this sense, a value of 99\% for a parameter that is non-zero means that in 990 of the 1,000 replications, the parameter was correctly identified as significant based on the CI; on the other hand, the same percentage for a parameter that is 0, means that in 990 out of the 1,000 replications correctly identified the parameter as non-significant based on the CI.
+{The simulation results are presented in Figure \ref{fig:table1} and \ref{fig:table2} below and on Tables \ref{burn-inGAR1} and \ref{burn-inGAR2} in the Appendix.
+The plots present the boxplots of the posterior distribution's mean along the 1,000 replications for each value of $\sigma$ (columns), parameter (rows) and burn-in size (cell).
+The blue lines represent the simulated (true) parameter.
+Tables \ref{burn-inGAR1} and \ref{burn-inGAR2} present point estimates obtained as the average (Mean), median (Median), and standard deviation (sd) of the posterior distribution, along with the average HPD intervals, obtained by averaging the limits of the credible intervals.
+Since the targeted posterior distribution is unimodal, the average HPD reflects the region of highest density around the parameter's true value, averaged over the replications.
+It is useful as a summary measure of the credible interval across replications.}